rackerlabs/support-how-to/content/how-to/cloud-servers/how-to-enable-SSL-TLS-perfect-forward-secrecy/index.md

 [root@rackspace-test ~]# nginx -s reload
 ```

-With the steps mentioned above, Perfect Forward Secrecy has been implemented correctly for your websites.
+By using the preceding steps, you can implement PFS correctly for your websites.

 Use the Feedback tab to make any comments or ask questions.
 You can also click
 **Let's Talk** to [start the conversation](https://www.rackspace.com/).